ag-informatics/ag-informatics-course/README.md

 * VS Code — primary editor for course production; also what students are taught to use starting in Lab 1.
 * GitHub — hosts and version-controls all course materials; also where students submit their own labs, and where GitHub Pages serves the live slide decks.
 * Airtable — course planning database: weekly schedule, module content inventory, assessment weights, .
 * Claude Code & Cowork — I use the CLI-based coding agent for direct file edits, building small scripts, git issue and repo management, content audits, accessibility fixes, and building templates (like this).
-Cowork is used for the course structure reviiews and schedule planning work.
+Cowork is used for the course structure reviews and schedule planning work.
-* Miro — collaborative whiteboarding for course design sketching; also what student use for prototoyping activities.
+* Miro — collaborative whiteboarding for course design sketching; also what student use for prototyping activities.
 * Firefox — primary browser for testing rendered slides and labs.
 * Obsidian — personal notes / knowledge management for course planning.
 * Brightspace — Purdue's LMS; canonical for syllabus, grades, and all official dissemination.
 All FERPA / student materials in Purdue's systems only.